rayguna/delivery-tracker-1/README.md

   end
 ```

-10. Need to ad validates command to `app/models/delivery.db`, so that the form can be validated.
+10. Need to add validates command to `app/models/delivery.db`, so that the form can be validated.

 ```
 class Delivery < ApplicationRecord